You can now submit your application for the master's programme

 The Academy of Architecture has a unique educational model, the so-called concurrent model.
 The master programmes in architecture, urban design and landscape architecture are four-year programs that combine studying and working in practice (the professional experience); in our educational vision, this combination dramatically adds value for the student's learning process.

 The programmes are part-time, and the student is responsible for finding a relevant workplace.
 Partly for this reason, the master's programmes at the Academy of Architecture are part-time programs with a full-time study and workload.
-Part-time students, because they work, are not eligible for study financing from DUO.
+Part-time students, because they work, are not eligible for study financing from DUO and do not get a student travel product.

 Admission requirements